Kiboya/BluetoothMesh/README.md

 # Bluetooth Mesh LED Control

 This project demonstrates the use of Bluetooth Mesh technology to control dimmable LEDs using Nordic Semiconductor's nRF52840 DK boards.
 It includes two main functionalities: a brightness controller and multiple dimmable LEDs.

-## Requirements

-- Hardware:
-  - Three nRF52840 DK boards.
-  - LEDs and buttons configured as per the board specifications.

-- Software:
-  - nRF Connect SDK 1.9.1 or compatible.
-  - ZephyrRTOS.
+The code is based on the Bluetooth Mesh Developer Study Guide provided by the Bluetooth SIG.

 ## Components